An Attorney Helping You Find Financial Freedom Through Chapter 7 Bankruptcy

-There are several reasons you may choose to file Chapter 7 to wipe away your debts, and the Law Offices of Danny K. Agai can help you navigate the process.
-We have nearly a decade of professional experience helping clients clear their debts, and we will guide you through your financial obstacles.
-We are genuinely passionate about helping clients out of difficult situations, and they can help you find the relief you’re looking for and build strong financial practices for your future.
+There are several reasons you may choose to file Chapter 7 bankruptcy to wipe away your debts, and the Law Offices of Danny K. Agai can help you navigate the process.
+Mr. Agai has more than a decade of professional experience helping clients clear their debts.
+He and his team are genuinely passionate about helping clients out of difficult situations, and they can help you find the relief you’re looking for and build strong financial practices for your future.

 A Chapter 7 case begins when the debtor files a petition with the bankruptcy court.
 The petition and other forms filed with the court should include:

-- property they owned and money spent during the previous 2 years;
+- Property they owned and money spent during the previous two years

-- property sold or given away during the previous 2 years.
+- Property sold or given away during the previous two years

-If you are in a tight financial crunch and seek to discharge your debts as soon as possible, Chapter 7 might be the bankruptcy filing for you.
-Consult our attorney to plan your bankruptcy filing and learn about the liquidation process.
-The legal jargon can feel quite overwhelming, especially when you may already be preoccupied with anxiety over your finances, so an experienced Chapter 7 attorney can provide the legal assistance you need to resolve your matter swiftly and confidently.
+If you are in a tight financial crunch and want to discharge your debts as soon as possible, Chapter 7 might be the bankruptcy option for you.
+The Law Offices of Danny K. Agai can provide the legal assistance you need to resolve your matter swiftly and confidently.
 Schedule a free consultation online or call 818-867-3697 to discuss your legal strategy with a lawyer who listens and cares.

 The firm is based in Valley Village and serves clients throughout the Los Angeles area.
 Se habla español.